Piczo

 In addition to the website development aspect of the site, Piczo once had a User Generated Content repository (the Piczo Zone) where users can browse, post, and consume content that they or others have used on their site.
 Later on, Piczo remodelled the entire site, and this along with many other features were no longer available.

 One of the features that stayed is "The Board" where Piczo informs users about HTML and Internet safety, though most pages are designed for the old Piczo.

-In August 2010 Piczo announced "Piczo Plus", a feature that allows users to buy an "ad-free" site, which is no longer available to purchase.
+In August 2010 Piczo announced "Piczo Plus", a feature that allowed users to buy an "ad-free" site.